nymea/nymea-docs/src/pages/documentation/developers/build-nymea.md

 * build without tests: `CONFIG+=disabletesting`
 * enable code coverage reporting for tests: `CONFIG+=coverage`
 * build with address sanitizer: `CONFIG+=asan`
+* build (link) without rpath: `CONFIG+=norpath`

 ### nymea-plugins

+The nymea-plugins repository only contains some plugins.
+More plugins can be found in [other plugin repositories](https://github.com/nymea/?q=nymea-plugin).
+The build instructions for all plugin repositories are the same.

 ```bash
 git clone https://github.com/nymea/nymea-plugins